-One of the few commercial farms that remains of Guilford’s agricultural heritage, Bishop’s Orchards continues a tradition that dates back over 140 years to the original 52-acre farm that the family’s great-great-grandfather Walter purchased in 1871.
+One of the few commercial local farms that remains of Guilford’s agricultural heritage, Bishop’s Orchards continues a tradition that dates back over 140 years to the original 52-acre farm that the family’s great-great-grandfather Walter purchased in 1871.
 As each generation has built on the successes of our forebears, the farm has continued to change and grow.

 Innovation and adaptation to changing conditions and markets have been one of our hallmarks.
 Throughout our evolution from a small general farm peddling ice, milk, fruits and vegetables door-to-door to the residents of the shoreline communities to a wholesale grower of fruits and vegetables supplying the produce markets of New York and New England, currently we are now a thriving retail market as well.
 Our goal has remained the same through all the years to provide our customers with the freshest, best-quality farm products possible, grown with integrity and concern for our environment.